oroinc/documentation/user_guide/common_features_channels.rst

 - Deactivate or activate channels.
 No new data from the channel will be uploaded for an inactive channel.

-- Get to the :ref:`Edit from <user-guide-ui-components-create-pages>` of the channel.
+- Get to the :ref:`Edit form <user-guide-ui-components-create-pages>` of the channel.

 - Delete the channel.